Joan Evans (actress)

-Joan Evans (born Joan Katherine Eunson) is a retired American film actress.
+Joan Evans (born Joan Katherine Eunson; July 18, 1934 – October 21, 2023) was an American film actress known for Roseanna McCoy, Skirts Ahoy! and co-starred with Audie Murphy in the movie, Column South.
+She was married to Kirby Weatherly in August 1952.

 Early years

-Evans's parents were Hollywood writers Dale Eunson and Katherine Albert.
+Joan Katherine Eunson was born in New York City on July 18, 1934, to Hollywood writers Dale Eunson and Katherine Albert.
 Her father wrote the book The Day They Gave Babies Away, which was made into the movie All Mine to Give (1957).
 She was named after actress Joan Crawford, her godmother.
 She played Gretel in a school performance of Hansel and Gretel.

 Acting

 Sam Goldwyn

 Evans appeared in three movies with actor Farley Granger.
 Her first film with him was as the title role in Roseanna McCoy (1949), based on the real-life romance between two members of the Hatfield-McCoy feud.
 She gained the role after producer Samuel Goldwyn conducted a national talent search after the original star, Cathy O'Donnell, pulled out.
 Evans was only 14 years old when she started work on Roseanna McCoy, and her parents added two years to her age so she could claim to be 16 when the film was released.

 Evans' film career was launched with her three pictures opposite Granger, including a supporting role in the drama Our Very Own (1950) and a featured part in the crime story Edge of Doom (1950).

-She had top billing as a suicidal teenager in RKO's drama On the Loose (1951), then second billing to Esther Williams in an MGM musical comedy, Skirts Ahoy!
+Evans had top billing as a suicidal teenager in RKO's drama On the Loose (1951), then second billing to Esther Williams in an MGM musical comedy, Skirts Ahoy!
 (1952).

 Goldwyn lent her to Universal, where she was third-billed as Irene Dunne's daughter in It Grows on Trees (1952).
 She was Audie Murphy's leading lady in Column South (1953).

 Television

 At Republic, she starred as the love interest of John Derek in a Western, The Outcast (1954), and started appearing on TV shows, including General Electric Theatre, Climax!, The Millionaire, Schlitz Playhouse, Cavalcade of America, Lux Video Theatre, Cheyenne, Wagon Train, 77 Sunset Strip, and Zorro.

-She had the lead in a crime film for Republic, A Strange Adventure (1956) and was reunited with Murphy for No Name on the Bullet (1959).
+Evans had the lead in a crime film for Republic, A Strange Adventure (1956) and was reunited with Murphy for No Name on the Bullet (1959).
 For Sam Katzman, she was one of The Flying Fontaines (1959).

 Her final performances were in The Chevy Mystery Show, The Rebel, Outlaws, Tales of Wells Fargo, The Brothers Brannagan, Ripcord, and The Tall Man.
 Her last feature film was The Walking Target.
 Her last role was in the episode "The Killer Legend" of Laramie as Julie Wade.

-She retired from acting in 1961.
+Evans retired from acting in 1961 at just 27 years old.